 The HARPS polarimeter allows to perform both linear and circular polarization.
 The retarder wave plate is located in the HCFA, above the fiber head.
-Only the HAM fibers can be used in conjunction with the polarimeter.
+Only the high accuracy mode (HAM) fibers can be used in conjunction with the polarimeter.

 Preliminary measurements of the throughput indicate a light loss with respect to the base mode of HARPS in the range of 20% to 30%, increasing to $\approx 40\%$ in the bluest orders (see figure 3.1).